-Step 2 - Place the top end of the zipper tape even with the edge of the fabric.
-Machine baste opened zipper to one seam allowance with zipper foot.
+Step 2 - Place the

+top end of the zipper tape even with the edge of the fabric.
+Machine-baste opened zipper to one seam allowance.
 Zipper teeth should be centered on seam, as shown in illustration.
-Close zipper.

-Step 3 -Spread garment flat, right side up.
-Pin or
+Step 3 - Close zipper.
+Spread garment flat, right side up.
+Stitch around zipper, about

-hand baste to decrease puckering of fabric during top stitching.
-Stitch around zipper, about 1/4 inch from seam line.
+1/4 inch from seam line.